Mobile Devs Making the Same Security Mistakes Web Devs Made in the Early 2000s - Slashdot

 Still the same incompetents that have no business coding anything connected to the Internet.

-Cretinization of coding (Score:2)
+Cretinization of coding (Score:1)

 More and more coders.
 Still the same (very small) number of people that can learn to code well.
 What do you expect?
 And no, coding well is not something everybody can learn.
 Might as well claim that anybody can be a PhD level Mathematician or a competent brain surgeon.
 Not so, not so in the least.
 And that utterly mistaken and completely unfounded belief is at the root of the problem.